cesibley/Wally-s-Basic/README.md

 # Wally's Basic (WBASIC)

-This branch has new features not yet fully tested or merged to main branch

 WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior and a portable C codebase.
 Currently text only.
 Graphic commands are in planning.